How Rising Inflation in Nigeria Affects You

 Food prices have recorded significant increases in recent times, most of which were attributed to the increase in the cost of transportation, exchange rate volatility, seasonal fluctuations amongst others.

-The recent food price survey by Nairametrics, revealed that the price of rice, onion increased by 9.12% and 57.4% respectively.
+The recent food price survey by Nairametrics, revealed that the price of rice, onion increased by 105% and 250 respectively, as a bag of rice which used to sell for N35000 is now sold for N75000-N90000 depending on the brand and your location.
 Food is an essential commodity for Nigerians, as most of our household expenditure is made on food items.

 Hence, a rise in inflationary pressure, and the continuous rise in the global food prices result into high food prices in Nigeria and continuously erodes the purchasing power of citizens.